 Our reviews of life insurance companies are based on extensive research and analysis of each company based on offerings, customer service, financial stability, cost, and more.
 For each company, we compared the life insurance products offered, as well as available features, and reported customer experiences.
 Visit our life insurance review methodology for the full breakdown on what we evaluated.

-Business Wire.
-“AM Best Affirms Credit Ratings of American International Group, Inc. and Most Subsidiaries…” Accessed January 17, 2021.
+AM Best.
+"AM Best Affirms Credit Ratings of Brighthouse Financial, Inc. and Its Subsidiaries."
+Accessed Feb.
+15, 2021.